-Our easy pasta Primavera recipe is a heavenly twist on the classic.
+Our creamy pasta Primavera recipe is a heavenly twist on the classic.
 Or perhaps a sinful version – you be the judge.

 We started making pasta Primavera in this manner a few years ago, after an extended trip to Germany where we literally went on a binge of Schinkennudeln (fried pasta with egg and ham).
 We just couldn’t get enough of the perfectly textured short cut noodles but were craving veggies with our meal – hence the idea to adapt classic pasta Primavera to the method of treating al dente noodles to a brief but luxurious pan session with melted butter.